 We offer after-school and extended learning programming to all students.
 After-school programming is offered outside of school hours and provide students with the ability to explore their own interests and develop new skills.
 Our club activities include arts & media, sports, health & wellness, STEM, and youth leadership.

-A special thanks to Woodcraft Rangers, our After-School Program partner
+A special thanks to Boys and Girls Club, our After-School Program partner

 Supplemental after-school instruction and coaching in reading and writing